BaoDoanUit/Obsidian-Vault/Draft/How to overcome Procrastination.md

 			"fontFamily": 4,
 			"text": "How many day to workout?",
 			"rawText": "How many day to workout?",
-			"baseline": 18,
 			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "How many day to workout?"
+			"originalText": "How many day to workout?",
+			"lineHeight": 1.2,
+			"baseline": 18
 		},
 		{
 			"type": "image",